python-attrs/cattrs/docs/customizing.md

-# Customizing class un/structuring
+# Customizing Class Un/structuring

-This section deals with customizing the unstructuring and structuring processes in `cattrs`.
+This section deals with customizing the unstructuring and structuring processes in _cattrs_.

-## Using `cattr.Converter`
+## Using `cattrs.Converter`

-The default `Converter`, upon first encountering an `attrs` class, will use the generation functions mentioned here to generate the specialized hooks for it, register the hooks and use them.
+The default {class}`Converter <cattrs.Converter>`, upon first encountering an _attrs_ class, will use the generation functions mentioned here to generate the specialized hooks for it, register the hooks and use them.

 ## Manual un/structuring hooks

-You can write your own structuring and unstructuring functions and register them for types using {meth}`Converter.register_structure_hook <cattrs.BaseConverter.register_structure_hook>` and {meth}`Converter.register_unstructure_hook <cattrs.BaseConverter.register_unstructure_hook>`.
+You can write your own structuring and unstructuring functions and register them for types using {meth}`Converter.register_structure_hook() <cattrs.BaseConverter.register_structure_hook>` and {meth}`Converter.register_unstructure_hook() <cattrs.BaseConverter.register_unstructure_hook>`.
 This approach is the most flexible but also requires the most amount of boilerplate.

 ## Using `cattrs.gen` generators

-`cattrs` includes a module, {mod}`cattrs.gen`, which allows for generating and compiling specialized functions for unstructuring `attrs` classes.
+_cattrs_ includes a module, {mod}`cattrs.gen`, which allows for generating and compiling specialized functions for unstructuring _attrs_ classes.

-One reason for generating these functions in advance is that they can bypass a lot of `cattrs` machinery and be significantly faster than normal `cattrs`.
+One reason for generating these functions in advance is that they can bypass a lot of _cattrs_ machinery and be significantly faster than normal _cattrs_.

 Another reason is that it's possible to override behavior on a per-attribute basis.

 Currently, the overrides only support generating dictionary un/structuring functions (as opposed to tuples), and support `omit_if_default`, `forbid_extra_keys`, `rename` and `omit`.

 ### `omit_if_default`